sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/index.md

   - You must use one of the Supported Rules defined in [Supported Cloud Rules](./cloud-rules/index.md#supported-cloud-rules) and [Supported Connector Rules](./connector-rules/index.md#supported-connector-rules).
 You must also annotate the rule with the correct type.

   - Adhere to the rule's purpose as defined in Supported Rules.
-Do not use the rule differently from its intended purpose.
+Don't use the rule differently from its intended purpose.

   - The rules must use only available SailPoint product features, and they must not make unsupported API calls.